bbrzycki/setigen/docs/source/advanced.rst

 ~~~~~~~~

 To improve accuracy a bit, we can integrate signal computations over subsamples in
 time and frequency.
-The function :func:`~setigen.Frame.add_signal` has three boolean parameters:
+The function :func:`~setigen.frame.Frame.add_signal` has three boolean parameters:
 :code:`integrate_path`, :code:`integrate_t_profile`, and :code:`integrate_f_profile`,
 which control whether various integrations are turned on (by default, they are False).
 The former two depend on the :code:`t_subsamples` parameter, which is the number